ethanoxendine/blue/readme.md

 **Flag 3**

-this next flag will be need to be in an elevated evironment so lets move back to our meterpreter shell.
+this next flag will be need to be in an elevated environment so lets move back to our meterpreter shell.

 now type the command `cd C:/`